DETAILED ACTION

 In re claim 11, Siddle discloses positioning the blocking pad between property the special individual is attempting to destroy and the special individual to prevent property damage or self-harm [Col. 1, ll.
 6-63 describe use in crowd control by law enforcement by placing the pad between the user/officer and combatant, officers routinely deploy to prevent damage to property in crowd control by placing themselves between the property].

-Claim 2 is rejected under 35 U.S.C.
-103(a) as being unpatentable over Siddle in view of Sanders and Deluxe Punch Shield, and further in view of US Patent No. 6,491,038 to McQueen (“McQueen”).
+Claims 2 and 10 are rejected under 35 U.S.C.
+103(a) as being unpatentable over Siddle in view of Sanders, O’Hagan, and Deluxe Punch Shield, and further in view of the YoutTubeTM Video “Outlet and Finish Drill with Blocking Pad” by Troy Sowders (“Sowders”).

 In re claim 2, Siddle teaches wherein the first side handle and the second side handle extend from a rear portion of the pad [Fig. 2 shows handles 10 and 11 on back of pad].

-Siddle and McQueen are both considered to be analogous to the claimed invention because they are in the same field of blocking pads/shield and non-violent resolution of confrontation.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Siddle to hold the pad away from the body with bent elbows, as taught by McQueen, in order to absorb energy from an impact and/or prevent injury to the user when the pad is impacted.
+Siddle, Sanders, and Sowders are considered to be analogous to the claimed invention because they are in the same field of blocking pads/shield for preventing harm to an individual.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Siddle in view of Sanders to hold the pad with bent elbows and flex when absorbing a strike from an individual, as taught by Sowders, in order to properly position the pad relative to a moving individual and prevent injury to the blocker and prevent them from being knocked over.

 Siddle does expressly teach that the handles have a padded handgrip.
 However, Deluxe Punch Shield shows handgrips that are padded.